duiliopastorelli/docker-walk-through/README.md

 # docker-walk-through
-This repo is functional to the article "Docker cli, dockerfile and docker-compose from scratch".
+This repo is functional to the article "A little dive into Docker".

 For use this repo follow the following instructions: